Loading organizations...

 Key people at Inito.

-Inito was founded by Aayush Rai (Founder) and Varun AV (Founder).
+Inito was founded in 2015 by Aayush Rai (Founder) and Varun AV (Founder).

 Key people at Inito.

-Inito was founded by Aayush Rai (Founder) and Varun AV (Founder).
+Inito was founded in 2015 by Aayush Rai (Founder) and Varun AV (Founder).

 Inito is a Bengaluru-based startup that develops an at-home fertility hormone tracking device and app designed to empower women with personalized insights into their reproductive health.
 Its core product is a fertility monitor that measures four key hormones—Estrogen, Luteinizing Hormone (LH), PdG (a progesterone metabolite), and Follicle Stimulating Hormone (FSH)—via urine test strips analyzed through a smartphone-attached device.
 This approach provides numerical hormone values rather than simple yes/no results, enabling users to identify their full fertile window, confirm ovulation, and manage irregular cycles with greater accuracy.
 Inito serves women trying to conceive, especially those with irregular menstrual cycles or fertility concerns, by offering a more precise, data-driven alternative to traditional ovulation kits.
 The company has demonstrated growth momentum, recently raising $6 million in funding and expanding its user base with a product that integrates AI for personalized result interpretation[1][2][4][5].